 Appearing in July or August, the cicada killer is a beneficial insect helping to control the cicada populations.
 However, in some circumstances they must be controlled and Bee Control Pittsburgh employs effective methods to get rid of cicada killers.
 Beyond extermination, it is subsequently advisable for the property owner to eliminate bare ground areas in particular as a long-term solution to discourage future cicada killer activity.

 We are available at all times to respond to situations involving stinging insect problems.
-Our involvement ranges from fully comprehensive prevention applications to emergency response.
+Our involvement ranges from fully comprehensive prevention applications to emergency response services.

 Contact Bee Control Today

-If you are having a problem with cicada killers or other stinging insects or would like to protect your home from stinging insects, Bee Control can help.
-Call us today at 1-866-466-2899.
+If you are having a problem with cicada killers, or other stinging insects, or would like to protect your home from stinging insects, Bee Control can help.
+Call us today at 1-866-4NO-BUZZ.
 We service the entire Greater Pittsburgh area including the North Hills, South Hills, Sewickley, Richland, Ross Township, Allison Park, Cranberry Township, Wexford, Oakmont, Fox Chapel, Gibsonia, Robinson Township, Moon, Mars, Hampton, Shaler, Monroeville, Penn Hills, Plum, Peters Township, Upper St. Clair, Mount Lebanon, Greentree and surrounding areas.